The Artist

 I am Noryne Hiromoto Taylor and I've been making jewelry for over 20 years.

-My jewelry is modern elegance with a unique edge, pieces that flow easily with your life, your outlook, your aesthetic.
-It's the connections with people that I value the most, and I feel honored to have my jewelry bring even that smallest bit of meaning and joy into so many lives.
+My work is modern, elegant, sometimes quirky, and always with a unique edge.
+They are pieces that flow easily with your life, your outlook, your aesthetic.
+It's the connections with people that I value the most, and I feel honored to have my jewelry bring even the tiniest bit of meaning and joy into a person's life.

-I am a jeweler because I enjoy wearing my thoughts.
+I am also a jeweler because I enjoy wearing my thoughts.

 When I first started making jewelry many years ago, it felt like I had finally found my language.
 This craft allowed me to draw from my life and create tangible icons to share with others.
 My pieces are bits of who I am, how I think, and what I feel.

-This is the underlying theme of my work: to communicate with my fellow humans, to share my personal take on life and to forge a feeling of unity, understanding and experience.
+This is the underlying theme of my work: to communicate with my fellow humans, to share my personal take on life and to hopefully forge a feeling of unity and understanding.

 I was fortunate enough to be awarded a fellowship to Haystack Mountain School of Crafts for a summer session early on in my career, and the experience was a turning point.
 It was a validation to me.
 I was okay doing what I was doing.
-It was okay to be an artist, and yes, I was indeed an artist.
+It was okay to be an artist, and finally I was comfortable identifying as one.